The 9 Percent Club

 The name The 9 Percent Club refers to the 9% of people who accurately report their own abilities.
 The remaining 91% of people either over- or under-report their skills.

 This percentage was determined in a 2012 meta-analysis conducted by Philipp Freund and Nadine (Kasten) Wedderhoff.
-The researchers reviewed 41 different studies, involving more than 20,000 subjects, to compare self-reported intelligence against actual intelligence scores.
+The researchers reviewed 41 studies with 20,000+ subjects to compare self-reported intelligence against actual intelligence scores.

 The research confirmed that most of us are poor judges of our own abilities.